paypal/hera/docs/sharding.md

 *SQL Update to Shard Key*
 Updating of a shard key will initially work, but it will likely be in the wrong shard after the update.
 This is not detected by Hera.

+*Merge Upsert - Unsupported for Scuttle_id*
+MERGE INTO aTable USING dual ON ( id=?
+AND acctNum=? ) WHEN MATCHED THEN UPDATE SET note=?
+WHEN NOT MATCHED THEN INSERT (id, acctNum, note) VALUES ( ?, ?, ? );

+At the OCC-JDBC, it's difficult to ensure that acctNum binds are the same.
+If they differ, then :acctNum and :acctNum2 would need to be used.
+The occ would need to detect the difference and return an error.
+Both the acctNum instances in the sql text would need to be rewritten to add scuttle_id.

 Other Unsupported Operations
 * Queries by ROWID will not be supported – When you switch shards, the ROWID no longer applies.
 Sequences are not supported – This is not detected by Hera.
 Each separate shard of the DB would return its own sequence and might collide.
 * PL/SQL will be likely unsupported – This is not detected by Hera.
 The procedure would run on one shard and might not function as expected.
 * Database transactions must remain in one shard key.
 The Hera will detect and send error to client.
+* Array Binds.
+These are blocked since they could easily span shard key values and would need to go to different shard DBs.